portfedh/portfedh/README.md

 ![Helllo There!](BannerHeader.png)

-I'm Pablo, a self-taught software developer from Mexico City with a background in finance.
+I'm Pablo, a software engineer at 100Devs, living in Mexico, with a background in finance.

 Follow me on [Twitter](https://twitter.com/Portfedh)